 My girls (and Gauge too) have been openly enjoying the books that came with the Reading with History 1 books.
 Keeping books away from my kids is impossible, I would have to hide them, and I just can’t do that.

 All Subjects Packages

 All-Subject Packages are for those aged 4 through to 14.
-Though not all levels have all of those, it depending on the level you choose.
-What can be include:
+Though not all levels have all of those, it depends on the level you choose.
+What can include:

 - Language Arts